 Listen carefully to what your specific teams with specialist knowledge have to say on any WFA policy.
 Your HR and legal teams, for example, will undoubtedly have expert and experienced insights to offer.

 Technology is instrumental in making your work from anywhere policy possible.
 All the relevant members of your team must have access to the right IT, backed up with the right 24 7 outsourced IT support, to be able to work effectively from anywhere.

-Using popular Cloud-based collaboration and productivity platforms, such as Microsoft Teams and Google G Suite – with helpdesk support to maintain business continuity – will ensure you maintain your collaborative team spirit.
+Using popular Cloud-based collaboration and productivity platforms, such as Microsoft Teams and Google Workspace – with helpdesk support to maintain business continuity – will ensure you maintain your collaborative team spirit.

 Different strokes for different folk

 Not every job can be done in a WFA way, so you need to design separate policies for those people that can and those that can’t.

 To work effectively and efficiently your WFA policy needs to be thorough, relevant and accessible so your people are clear about what is expected of them, when and where.
 Here’s some guidance on what you should include: